lukasspettel/telesis.website.svelte/README.md

 ### Svelte
 Each URL is under the src/routes folder.
-The main page is directly under the routes folder with the corresponding files +page.svelte +page.js +layout.svelte
+The main page is directly under the routes folder with the corresponding files +page.svelte +layout.svelte

-The Sub pages are under the correspoding folders with the same fileseg. /projects/+page.svelte and +page.js
+The Sub pages are under the correspoding folders with the same fileseg. /projects/+page.svelte

-The dynamically generated routes (if there are any) are saved under a [slug]/+page.svelte +page.js
+The dynamically generated routes (if there are any) are saved under a [slug]/+page.svelte

 Resused components are under src/lib

 ### JS
-The +page.js folder handles the datafetching from the Pocketbase server (running on Hetzner)
+Data is fetched in the <script> section foer each page.

 The src/lib/utils/getURL.js handels image requests and standadize the URL fetching